AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/hybrid-client-procedure.md

    **Important:** Select the **Copy** button to the right of each field to save the client secret and client Id.
 You need this information to connect your applications.
 Once the window is closed, the client secret cannot be accessed or retrieved.

    The `Client Successfully Created` window displays the client Id for the client.
 The application must specify this client Id when it makes an authentication request.
-Copy the client Id by clicking the **Copy** icon.
+Copy the client Id by selecting the **Copy** icon.
 Alternatively, after you close this window, you can also retrieve the client Id from the list of clients.

 1. Select **Close**.